Kolzsticks/Free-Ecommerce-Products-Api/README.md

 ## Notes

-- **Version 1.1.0**:
+- **Version 1.1.1**:
-  For this version, each category contains 10 products for now.
+  For this version, each category contains 10 products, and every product now includes a detailed description.
 More products and categories will be added in future updates.

 - **Pricing**:
   The pricing for products is provided in `priceCents` (USD cents).